Boston leads No. 1 South Carolina past No. 25 Arkansas 86-65

 ”I’ve never been around a young player that has all of those attributes.”

 South Carolina (22-1, 10-0 Southeastern Conference) jumped out to an early 9-0 lead and was never seriously threatened.
-The Gamecocks led 46-33 at halftime and led by as much as 23 points in the fourth quarter before Staley started substituting as the Gamecocks prepare for a huge game Monday at home against No. 4 UConn.
+The Gamecocks led 46-33 at halftime and led by as much as 23 points in the fourth quarter before Staley started substituting as the Gamecocks prepare for a huge game Monday at home against No. 1 Connecticut.

 Arkansas coach Mike Neighbors said his team (18-5, 6-4) made too many mental mistakes to compete with the Gamecocks.